heltonteixeira92/blog/README.md

 # blog
-a blog ceated followed the Antonio Melé book
+A blog ceated following the book by Antonio Melé.